2021-2022 School Year Club Hours

 Boys and Girls Club- Teen Services

-The Teen room is a safe space reserved for our BGC teens to hangout in the Wellness Center supervised by WC Staff.
+The Teen room is a safe space reserved for our BGC teens to hangout in the Coeur Center supervised by Healthy Lifestyle Coaches, Youth Advocacy Specialists and BGC Youth Development Professionals.

 - Drink Mini Fridge